bajohn/challonge-parser/readme.md

 - Get cloudfront distribution so we're not relying on 404s to route requests
 - Add inputter to admin view
         - Stream link (manual entry)
+        - Generalize the updater pattern from the admin page - Adminpage.tsx
+            - Should just need an update endpoint, and a check (get) endpoint, as inputs
+            -
 - H2H view
     - Actually fill H2H table, which is currently empty
 -